Musk Says X Hit By Major Cyberattack - UrduPoint

 Musk Says X Hit By Major Cyberattack

-San Francisco, (APP - UrduPoint / Pakistan Point News - 11th Mar, 2025) Elon Musk said X was hit by a major cyberattack on Monday as outages plagued users of the platform once known as Twitter.
+San Francisco, (APP - UrduPoint / Pakistan Point News - 11th Mar, 2025) Elon Musk said X was hit Monday by a major cyberattack, raising questions as to whether the politically divisive billionaire is being targeted or his decision to gut staff at what was once Twitter is haunting the social network.

+Reports of problems with X started early Monday, with users in Asia, Europe, and North America saying they could not access the platform, according to the Downdetector tracking site.

-"There was (still is) a massive cyberattack against X," Musk said in a post on the platform.
+"There was (still is) a massive cyberattack against X," Musk said in a post on the platform, which was working sporadically as the day wore on.

-Musk blamed a cyberattack, providing no evidence, for crashing the site last year when an interview with Donald Trump was to be streamed.
+The SpaceX and Tesla boss also blamed a cyberattack, although he provided no evidence, for crashing the site last year when an interview with Donald Trump was about to be streamed on it.

-In his post Monday, Musk included an X post from a DogeDesigner account that some on Reddit speculated could be a puppet of the tycoon himself.

-The post noted protests against the Department of Government Efficiency (DOGE) that Trump entrusted to Musk, along with Tesla shops being vandalized, suggesting a cyberattack could signal another burst of animosity towards Musk.
+Musk shared a post from an account called DogeDesigner suggesting that the latest cyberattack was another burst of animosity towards him, in line with recent protests against the so-called Department of Government Efficiency (DOGE) that he leads and vandalization of Tesla facilities.

-Musk also maintained such an attack would take tremendous resources, speculating it was the work of a country or large coordinated group.
+Musk speculated that such an attack would take tremendous resources, and that it was the work of a country or large coordinated group.

+During an interview on Fox business, he alleged that computers used in the attack appeared to have digital addresses in the Ukraine area and that X was still trying to figure out exactly what happened.

+Cybersecurity experts say that it is difficult to assess the situation without being able to see into X operations, but the duration of the trouble is a sign of an attack.

+DOGE's cost-cutting campaign has faced increasing resistance on multiple fronts, including court rulings and some pressure from lawmakers.

+Trump confirmed that he had convened his cabinet to deliver the message that they, not Musk, were in charge of their departments.

-Outages on the X social media platform left tens of thousands of users unable to access the site, according to monitors.
+Outages on the X social media platform left tens of thousands of users unable to access the site intermittently over the course of hours, according to monitors.

-Reports of problems with X started in the early hours of Monday, with users in Asia, Europe, and North America saying they could not access the platform, according to the Downdetector tracking site.

 At the peak, more than 40,000 people reported outages, the site said.